 Topics.
 This historical marker is listed in this topic list: Agriculture.

 Location.
 43° 53.246′ N, 72° 29.651′ W. Marker is in Tunbridge, Vermont, in Orange County.
 Marker is at the intersection of Vermont Route 110 and Potash Hill Road, on the right when traveling south on State Route 110.
 Marker is located adjacent the Town Clerk's Office.
 Touch for map.
 Marker is in this post office area: Tunbridge VT 05077, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Site of 1780 Raid (approx. 2½ miles away); Wagon Wheels Farm (approx. 3.7 miles away); Jessie LaFountain Bigwood Joseph Smith Monument (approx. 5.2 miles away); The Royalton Raid (approx. 5.6 miles away); Strafford (approx. 6 miles away); Strafford Village (approx. 6 miles away); Justin Smith Morrill / Morrill Homestead (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Tunbridge Civil War Memorial (a few steps from this marker); Site of 1780 Raid Wagon Wheels Farm (approx. 3.7 miles away); Jessie LaFountain Bigwood (approx. 4.7 miles away); Joseph Smith Monument (approx. 5.2 miles away); The Royalton Raid (approx. 5.6 miles away); Burning of Royalton (approx. 5.6 miles away); Stone Turnpike Marker (approx. 5.6 miles away).
+Touch for a list and map of all markers in Tunbridge.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 236 times since then and 16 times this year.
+It was originally submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 261 times since then and 21 times this year.
 Photos: 1, 2. submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.